Dermatologist Dr. Gemma Márquez

 The shape of the spot or mole is not regular

-B for Border
+B for Edge

 C for Color